sadaftayefeh/sadaftayefeh/README.md

 - 👋 Hi, I’m @sadaftayefeh
-- 👀 I’m interested in web and game development and I want to work as a programmer.
+- 👀 I’m interested in web and game development .
 - 🌱 I’m currently learning as much as I can on ReactJS and Javascript.
 - 📫 Here is how to reach me: sadaftayefeh0@gmail.com